 Any time someone falls and gets injured on someone else’s property, their lawyer’s first job usually is to identify which type of visitor they were on the property where they sustained their trauma.
 That, in turn, will help the lawyer determine the degree of potential legal liability the property owner/occupier has to the injured client.
-At Dolman Law Group and Sibley Dolman, we encourage anyone injured on someone else’s property to come speak with us, no matter what permission you had to be on the property when the injury happened.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman, we encourage anyone injured on someone else’s property to come and speak with us, no matter what permission you had to be on the property when the injury happened.

 The scary thing about falls is that even one that looks minor can cause severe, even life-threatening injuries.
 This is particularly true for older Floridians whose bones tend to be more brittle, and for children whose brains are still developing.
-Below are some of the most common types of injuries we have seen in our practices at Dolman Law Group and Sibley Dolman resulting from accidental falls.
+Below are some of the most common types of injuries we have seen in our practices at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman resulting from accidental falls.

 - Broken bones (especially wrists and hips).
 As we age, our bones become more prone to breaks.
 For older Floridians, the bones that absorb the brunt of the impact in even a simple fall are often the hip (when someone falls to their side) and wrist (when someone extends their arm to cushion a fall).
 Of course, a person of any age can break a bone in a fall, and falls can break just about any bone in the human body depending on the circumstances.